Skip to content

 Need Surface Spec

-Receive live trace events (rf/register-trace-cb! :my-tool callback) 009 §The listener API
+Receive live trace events (rf/register-listener! :my-tool callback) 009 §The listener API

-Receive per-drain assembled epoch records (rf/register-epoch-cb! :my-tool callback) 009 §The listener API
+Receive per-event assembled epoch records (rf/register-epoch-listener! :my-tool callback) 009 §The listener API

 Read epoch history per frame (rf/epoch-history frame-id) §Time-travel